ilastik/ilastik.github.io/documentation/fiji_export/plugin.md

 <div class="col-md-6">
 <p>
-Using the same plugin, you can now load your results into FIJI by selecting "ilastik HDF5" in the File->Import menu.
+Using the same plugin, you can now load your results into FIJI by selecting "import HDF5" in the "Plugins->ilastik" menu.
 Two options are available: load (and display) the raw pixel values or load and display the image with a lookup-table (LUT).
 </p>
 <p>
 <a href="snapshots/fiji_load_dialogue_only.png" data-toggle="lightbox"><img src="snapshots/fiji_load_dialogue_only.png" width="50%" class="img-responsive" /></a>